ergo-horro/GNA_Components/README.md

 # GNA_Components
 This is a GNA for chemical components.
-Data were recolected from ChEMBL database.
+Data were recolected from ChEBI and BioCyc database.